 It would be interesting to know how Carson McCullers would identify if she were born 80 or 90 years later.
 Would she be gender expansive, gender non-binary, bi romantic ace?
 McCullers was certainly not an uncritical follower of the strict gender binary of her era.
 This short story serves as a critique of accepted feminine norms, about a narrator who, looking back on herself from a slightly removed distance, sees that she was naive about gender roles when she first came to New York.

-When establishing the Psychological Weakness it’s often useful to ask what a main character is wrong about.
+When establishing the Psychological Shortcoming it’s often useful to ask what a main character is wrong about.
 (Julianne puts it so well):

 Susan Faludi wrote an entire book about this, but as it specifically applied in America after the 9/11 attacks: